Health Care Lecture Series

 Leaders and managers at all levels and in all areas of the health care delivery system will benefit from this presentation as well as students in health care administration and clinical fields.
 Business leaders and the public are also welcome.

-This activity has been submitted to the Pennsylvania State Nurses Association (PSNA) for approval to award contact hours.
-PSNA is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation..
+This activity has been submitted to Pennsylvania State Nurses Association for approval to award 4.4 contact hours.
+Pennsylvania State Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 The Sixth Annual Misericordia University Health Care Symposium was held on November 6, 2015 on campus.
 David Feinberg, MD, MBA, president and CEO of Geisinger Health System, delivered the keynote address in front of 250 regional health care leaders and practitioners.
 Students from Misericordia University participated in a separate session.
 The topic, Patient Centered Care: Proven Experience, Expect The Best, was well received.